-Alternate Accountability schools must complete a district-supervised self evaluation and report their findings using the Alternate Accountability School Determination Form.
-Schools may use local data and indicators of their choice to gauge student progress.
+On the form, Alternate Accountability schools may use local data and indicators of their choice to gauge student progress.
 New schools that do not have data from a prior year should select an indicator that can measure student progress from fall to spring.
 Schools that have multiple years of data may choose to measure progress from fall to spring, or from the prior school year to the current school year.

 On the form, the school will indicate if its performance is improving/maintaining or declining based on the measures chosen.
 This will result in a rating of either Alternate Rating - Satisfactory Progress or Alternate Rating - Needs Improvement (if the school’s progress is declining).